All Products

 Sample applications

-For information about creating applications with different volume types, see Storage - CSI.
+To create applications with different volume types, see Storage - CSI.

-Choose a backup solution for disk volumes
+Choose a disk backup solution

-DimensionCloud Backup solutionECS snapshot solution
+Cloud Backup solution ECS snapshot solution

-How it worksSet enable_ecs_snapshot: false in the csdr-config ConfigMap to route disk volume backups through Cloud Backup.
-When restoring, set the StorageClass of the target volume to alicloud-disk.Set enable_ecs_snapshot: true to use ECS snapshots for disk volumes.
-Share the snapshot from the backup account to the restore account, then manually create a VolumeSnapshotContent and VolumeSnapshot before running the restore task.
+How it works Set enable_ecs_snapshot: false in csdr-config.
+Cloud Backup handles disk volume data.
+Set the target StorageClass to disk during restore.
+Set enable_ecs_snapshot: true in csdr-config.
+Share the ECS snapshot from the backup account to the restore account.
+Manually create a VolumeSnapshotContent and VolumeSnapshot before running the restore task.

-Skip this step if the backup center (migrate-controller) is not installed in the backup cluster.
-If it is installed, uninstall it before proceeding — the backup center installation template for registered clusters differs from the template used for standard ACK clusters.
+If the backup center is already installed in the backup cluster, uninstall it first.
+The template for registered clusters differs from standard ACK clusters, and both cannot coexist.

-1. Log on to the ACK console with the backup account.
+1. Log on to the ACK console with the backup cluster's account.
 In the left-side navigation pane, click Clusters.

 2. On the Clusters page, click the name of the backup cluster.
 In the left navigation pane, click Add-ons.